wcupped/lightfetch/README.md

 # WARNING
 This project is deprecated, it's better version is at [wcupped/sucklessfetch](https://github.com/wcupped/sucklessfetch).
-I'll try to actively maintain it, thx.
+I'll try to actively maintain it, thx. [wcupped/rightfetch](https://github.com/wcupped/rightfetch) also prob will be not maintained, but I will not archive it

 # Lightfetch - Lightweight alternative to Fastfetch
 This utility is specified to create Fastfetch lightweight alternative, the first version has only 115 lines of C++ code